ArthurClemens/faceted_search/README.md

 - Searching, filtering and faceting is performed on a "search view", a [materialized view ⤴](https://en.wikipedia.org/wiki/Materialized_view) that has searchable data cached in a database table.
 - The search view is created from a [schema configuration](documentation/schema_configuration.md) that defines which database tables the data is fetched from.
 - Searching and filtering is done using [Flop search ⤴](https://hexdocs.pm/flop) on the search view.
-- [Faceting](#faceted-search ↓) is performed with the same Flop search parameters.
+- [Faceted search](#faceted-search ↓) is performed with the same Flop search parameters.
 Facet results includes available facets and options, along with result counts, and can be used to create UI controls.

 ## The search view